SeanE09/Capstone-Handwriting-to-Text-Machine-Learning/README.md

 ### Contributors
 * Sean Evans <https://www.linkedin.com/in/sean-evans/>

-## Business Understanding
+## Business Problem
-We were tasked with building a Neural Network model for the purposes of recognizing handwritten letters/number and converting them to text.
+Build a Neural Network model for the purposes of recognizing handwritten letters/number and converting them to text.

 ## Business Applications
 1. The post office - helping to identify the handwritten addresses on mail items